MSH/PViMS/Readme_notes.md

-** Display last meta refresh data on each system report and admin page for meta refresh ** Cohort view modified to display serious and non serious patient counts (total and per patient) ** Include in progress waiting screen for active dataset download, analyser, E2B creation
+** Display last meta refresh data on each system report and admin page for meta refresh ** Cohort view modified to display serious and non serious patient counts (total and per patient) ** Include in progress waiting screen for active dataset download, analyser, E2B creation ** All system reports to include date and time of extract when extracting to XLSX